Kiraling – Part 14 (Chapter 70-81)

 This is what I learned.
 Velorians and Arions don’t need as much sleep as Terrans.
 That’s why, every morning when I woke up with one of them, they were always awake looking at me.
 Not only do they not sleep as much as we do, they can tell when a Terran is about to nod off, and about to wake up.

 After I’d fall asleep in the tent, they’d start talking to each other, in a whisper so low I couldn’t hear it.
-The night before, after I was asleep, Sharon related the conversation we had about how Xara could learn to have ‘safe sex’ with a Terran.
+The night before, after I was asleep, Sharon related the conversation we had about how Xara could learn to have ‘unprotected sex’ with a Terran.
 And then she, Xara, and Kara cooked up this idea for a practical joke.

 I had a couple of take-aways from this experience.
 First, these four Supremis women like and trust each other, and they communicate.
 If you tell one of them something, it’s the same as telling all of them.